Hanqiaoyu/DLPG/README.md

-# Selective Uncertainty-aware Dual Annotations Learning (SUDA)
+# Selective Uncertainty-aware Dual Labels Learning (SUDL)

-> This work proposes a Selective Uncertainty-aware Dual Annotations Learning (SUDA) framework to generate pseudo-labels closer to GT for noisy samples.
+> This work proposes a Selective Uncertainty-aware Dual labels Learning (SUDL) framework to generate pseudo-labels closer to GT for noisy samples.

 ## 🧠 Introduction

-Medical image segmentation often suffers from **noisy annotations**, which limits the performance of deep learning models.
+Medical image segmentation often suffers from **noisy labels**, which limits the performance of deep learning models.
-This project introduces **SUDA** — a novel **Selective Uncertainty-aware Dual Annotations Learning** framework designed to:
+This project introduces **SUDL** — a novel **Selective Uncertainty-aware Dual labels Learning** framework designed to:

 ## 🔧 Dependencies